bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 06:52 PM CT, April 27</p>
+<p class="updated_time"> Latest data: 08:24 PM CT, April 27</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

 Today's high is 64°, which is 12° *colder* than yesterday.
-Tomorrow is expected to be 4° *colder* than today.
+Tomorrow is expected to be 3° *colder* than today.

 Currently:

-- 60°
+- 62°
-- Drizzle and Breezy
+- Rain
-- 90% humidity
+- 94% humidity
-- 20 mph wind
+- 10 mph wind
-- 90% cloud cover
+- 100% cloud cover
 - 40 AQI 🟩
-- 0.3 inches of rain in the past 24 hours
+- 0.55 inches of rain in the past 24 hours
-- 0.53 inches of rain expected in the next 48 hours
+- 0.43 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>